Parametrized K\"{a}hler class and Zariski dense orbital 1-cohomology: Introduction

 \section{Introduction}

-Thanks to the pioneering work by both Ghys \cite{ghys:articolo} and Matsumoto \cite{matsumoto:articolo}, it is well-known that a circle action is completely determined by the pullback of the \emph{bounded Euler class} $e^b_{\mathbb{Z}} \in \textup{H}^2_b(\textup{Homeo}^+(\mathbb{S}^1);\mathbb{Z})$ along the representation $\rho:\Gamma \rightarrow \textup{Homeo}^+(\mathbb{S}^1)$ which defines the action.
+Thanks to the pioneering work by both Ghys \cite{ghys:articolo} and Matsumoto \cite{matsumoto:articolo}, it is well-known that a circle action is completely determined by the pullback of the \emph{bounded Euler class} $e^b_{\mathbb{Z}} \in \Hb^2(\textup{Homeo}^+(\mathbb{S}^1);\mathbb{Z})$ along the representation which defines the action.
 It is natural to ask whether this rigidity phenomenon may appear in other different contexts.
-Surprisingly, a suitable setting to answer to such a question seems to be the one of Hermitian symmetric spaces.
+A suitable setting to answer to such a question is the one of Hermitian symmetric spaces.

-Given a Hermitian symmetric space $\calX$ with $G=\textup{Isom}(\calX)^\circ$, the existence of a $G$-invariant complex structure on $\calX$ allows to construct a natural K\"{a}hler form $\omega_{\calX}$.
-Exploiting the Dupont's isomorphism \cite{dupont76} between $G$-invariant differential forms on $\calX$ and the continuous cohomology of $G$, one argues that $\omega_{\calX}$ determines a non-vanishing class in degree two, the \emph{K\"{a}hler class} $k_G$.
-Remarkably such a class admits a bounded representative \cite{CO}, namely the \emph{bounded K\"{a}hler class} $k_G^b$.
+Given a Hermitian symmetric space $\calX$ with isometry group $G=\textup{Isom}(\calX)^\circ$, the existence of a $G$-invariant complex structure on $\calX$ allows to construct a natural K\"{a}hler form $\omega_{\calX}$.
+Exploiting Dupont's isomorphism \cite{dupont76} between $G$-invariant differential forms on $\calX$ and the continuous cohomology of $G$, one argues that $\omega_{\calX}$ determines a non-vanishing class in degree two, the \emph{K\"{a}hler class} $k_G$.
+Remarkably such a class has a bounded analogue \cite{CO}, namely the \emph{bounded K\"{a}hler class} $k_G^b$.

 The study of the bounded K\"{a}hler class has interested many mathematicians so far.
-Just to mention few of them, we recall the work by Toledo \cite{Toledo89}, by Burger-Iozzi \cite{BIgeo} and by Pozzetti \cite{Pozzetti} about maximal representations of complex hyperbolic lattices into $\textup{PU}(p,q)$.
-In the particular case of surface groups, Burger, Iozzi and Wienhard \cite{BIW1} gave a complete characterization of maximal representations when the target is a more general Hermitian Lie group.
+Just to mention few of them, we recall the work by Burger-Iozzi \cite{BIgeo}, by Burger, Iozzi and Wienhard \cite{BIW1} and by Pozzetti \cite{Pozzetti}, where the common denominator is the notion of maximality for representations, which is given by using the pullback of the bounded K\"{a}hler class.
+In particular, Pozzetti proved a rigidity result for representations of complex hyperbolic lattices into the group $\textup{SU}(m,n)$, while Burger, Iozzi and Wienhard gave a complete characterization of maximal representations from surface groups into a general Hermitian Lie group.

-Going back to the similarities shared with the bounded Euler class, Burger, Iozzi and Wienhard \cite{BI04,BIW07} proved that the pullback of the bounded K\"{a}hler class is a complete invariant for Zariski dense representations of finitely generated groups into Hermitian groups not of \emph{tube type}.
-The isometry group of a Hermitian symmetric space $\calX$ is of tube type if $\calX$ can be biholomorphically realized as $V+i \Omega$, where $V$ is a real vector space and $\Omega \subset V$ is a proper convex cone.
+Going back to the similarities shared with the bounded Euler class, Burger, Iozzi and Wienhard \cite{BI04,BIW07} proved that the pullback of the bounded K\"{a}hler class determines uniquely the conjugacy class of any Zariski dense representation of a finitely generated group into a Hermitian group not of \emph{tube type}.
+A Hermitian group is of tube type if the associated symmetric space can be biholomorphically realized as $V+i \Omega$, where $V$ is a real vector space and $\Omega \subset V$ is a proper convex cone.